JKorf/Kraken.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 For discussion and/or questions around the CryptoExchange.Net and implementation libraries, feel free to join.

 ## Release notes
+* Version 3.0.12 - 10 Jul 2022
+    * Fixed exception when trying to access result from PlaceOrderAsync when validateOnly is set to true
+    * Updated CryptoExchange.Net

 * Version 3.0.11 - 12 Jun 2022
     * Added staking endpoints
     * Updated CryptoExchange.Net